 Training load is the amount of training we do in a week.

-Whether it’s measured as hours of practice, distance covered, intensity of training or number of sprints measuring training load helps athletes and coaches manage their fatigue and performance to get the most out of each session and prepare to their very best for competition.
+It could be measured as hours of practice, distance covered, intensity of training or number of sprints.
+Tracking training load helps athletes and coaches manage their fatigue and performance to get the most out of each session and prepare to their very best for competition.

 *RPE is an individual’s measurement of how hard a training session was.
 1/10 would be an easy walk, 10/10 being your hardest sporting session ever.
 Some sessions may have a mix of hard and easy components, but most athletes have a pretty clear idea of an overall score.
 Get them to use that score.